hansjoergkeser/beermat-appium-tests/README.md

 to get app views ready for getting the desired screenshots.

 This approach with adb shell sqlite3 commands does not only save time, it gives you more flexibility and opportunities<br>
-for getting screenshots that underline your apps coolest and most important features.
+for getting screenshots that underline your app's coolest and most important features.

-Imagine your app had features that required an user account, what were the precondition to get lists with product data which relied on live data.<br>
+Imagine your app had features that required an user account, what were the preconditions to get lists with product data which relied on live data.<br>
 Imagine these lists had several features which only appeared if the product data would be in a certain condition, like a price drop:<br>
-- You could let your Appium tests execute all these UI actions which would cause real api requests on production... no good choice.<br>
+- You could let your Appium tests execute all these UI actions which would cause real api requests on production... not a good choice.<br>
 - Or you could mock the app api requests in the app or in the related backends... but who'd do that just to get screenshots?!<br>
 - Or you could just insert the necessary data in the app's database tables as described above... sounds clean and easy to me.<br>
 Well...easy as soon as the initial setup is done once :-)